Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 *Returns:* `pd.DataFrame`

 Each rolling period is indicated by its start date, `Droll`.
-Included are the fixing data, `Dfix`, and the portfolio weights.
+The values of `Dfix` and components weights are included in the report.

 [TOP](#TOP)